The Oba’s royal palace:

 In traditional Benin; before the invasions, of Benin Empire, in 1897 by British forces.
 The Oba controlled the production and the distribution of brass/bronze arts work no single individual have any right to own any of the production process in those days except with the permission of the Oba of Benin.

 The story is very different today visitors are free to admire, witness bronze casting from the various stages purchase any piece of their choice without let or hindrance.
-This is probably one of the most patronized tourist attraction in Benin kingdom/Edo state.
+This is probably one of the most patronized tourist attractions in Benin kingdom/Edo state.

 |